Base URL

 Generating a Knowledge Graph

 Once you have your API key and a positive credit balance, you can start generating knowledge graphs.
-When generating a knowledge graph by providing input text, you need to make a POST request to the /v1/storage/generate/ endpoint.
-The request requires the following parameters: api_key, documents.text, and documents.source_title.
+When generating a knowledge graph by providing input text, you need to make a POST request to the /v1/storage/ endpoint.
+Include your API key in the request header to authenticate your call and pass to the body the following required parameters: documents.text and documents.source_title.
 Here is an example of how to create a knowledge graph from text using Python:

 import requests